Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: theory

 The QPE-based filtering amounts to discarding states with $y > y_{c}$ or $\omega_{y} > \omega_{y_{c}}$ in Eq.~(\ref{eq:state}), where $y_{c}$ is a cutoff which is taken as a positive integer.
 To see the concept clearly, we rewrite the state in Eq.~(\ref{eq:state}) as

 Here, $\mathcal{R}_{\mu}$ is the renormalization factor, which depends on the state $|\phi_{\mu}\rangle$ through $P_{\mu}(y)$ in Eq.~(\ref{eq:pmu}) as

 and

 are normalized $\mu$-dependent states.
 Thus, the QPE-based filtering amounts to extracting the first term of Eq.~(\ref{eq:state_to_be_filtered}).
-One way to do this truncation is a coherent (i.e., fully quantum) filtering without measurement, by first performing an ideal quantum amplitude amplification (QAA) \cite{gilles2002,PhysRevLett.113.210501,PRXQuantum.2.040203} and then tracing out the ancilla register.
+One way to do this truncation is a coherent (i.e., fully quantum) filtering without measurement, by first performing an ideal quantum amplitude amplification (QAA)~\cite{gilles2002,PhysRevLett.113.210501,PRXQuantum.2.040203} and then tracing out the ancilla register.
 Another approach is through classical post-selection of the ancilla states after the measurement, as depicted in Fig.~\ref{fig:a}.
 In this case, the result becomes probabilistic, and the success probability can be increased by performing QAA on the corresponding states.
-It should be noted that that the resulting outcome in this classical filtering approach is a probability distribution, rather than a quantum state (the first term of Eq.~(\ref{eq:state_to_be_filtered})).
 This approach therefore differs from usual quantum filters but can be applied to enhance the spectral estimation, as discussed in Section~\ref{sec:spectra}.

-In both quantum and classical filtering approaches, the net effect of filtering is represented as the renormalization of the weight of each state $|\phi_{\mu}\rangle$ (see the Appendix for additional explanation on the classical approach):
+In both quantum and classical filtering approaches, the net effect of filtering is represented as the renormalization of the weight of each state $|\phi_{\mu}\rangle$ (see the Appendix~\ref{app_sec:post_selection} for additional explanation on the classical approach):

 The ideal filtering corresponds to $\mathcal{R}_{\mu,\textrm{ideal}} = 1$ for the states with $0 \leq E_{\mu} \leq \omega_{y_{c}}$ and $\mathcal{R}_{\mu,\textrm{ideal}} = 0$ otherwise.
 The deviation from this ideal filtering, denoted as $\Delta \mathcal{R}_{\mu}$, is given as